yarinAl/MyShows/README.md

 node-cache

-1. Use cache for seasons and episodes.
+1. Create episode page

-2. Create episode page
+2.  fix 2 things episode-from-api and season-from-api must be added again and checked

-3.  fix 2 things episode-from-api and season-from-api must be added again and checked
+3.  refactor code (another service or 2 if needed and more order also no double code)

 ## DB: